 MPLS Segment Routing, Part 2: Junos Config!

 Welcome to Part 2 of my introduction to MPLS segment routing!
 It’s so nice to see you again.
 How are you?
 I’ve missed you very much.
-Did you buy me anything? …oh.
+Did you buy me a present? …oh.
 No, that’s fine!
 No no, it’s… no, I wasn’t expecting anything, I was just being silly.
 What?
 This box with a ribbon on it?
 Oh that’s nothing, that’s for someone else.
 Ignore that.
 No honestly it’s fine!
 It’s fine.

 Anyway, forget I said any of that: in Part 1 of this blog series you learned some basic segment routing theory.
 Now it’s time to roll up our sleeves and put it into practice.